MadeSuryawan/studio/DEVELOPMENT.md

-# BaliBlissed Journeys - Development Guide
+# BaliBlissed - Development Guide

 Welcome, developer!
 This guide will walk you through setting up the project locally after cloning it from a Git repository.